This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

 This reduced the lead ship, USS Zumwalt, and its two sisters to little more than highly expensive technology demonstrators, at a unit cost of about four billion dollars each, rising to almost seven billion if the research and development costs of the program were pro-rated over the three hulls.

 This was bad enough, but relative fiasco devolved into outright farce when the Navy announced that the advanced projectile for which the ships’ guns and magazine handling systems had been specifically tailored – the finned, rocket-assisted Long Range Land Attack Projectile – had escalated in cost to the point at which it was unaffordable, and wouldn’t be procured.
-The reported price of each round was 800,000 dollars, which probably meant something closer to one million when the dust settled, as these things tend to go.
+As discussed above, the reported price of each round was 800,000 dollars, which probably meant something closer to one million when the dust settled, as these things tend to go.
 This would mean that filling the magazines would cost anywhere from 1.2 to 1.5 billion dollars, almost enough to buy an Aegis destroyer of the Burke class.
 DDG-1000 and her two sisters would therefore sail without ammunition for their primary weapons.

 The entire design was built around the new advanced guns, and they wouldn’t have anything to fire.
 Perhaps in the future, the new rail guns could be mounted instead, or some new variant of the Army’s 155mm Excalibur round could be used, though each option would require redesign and vast expense.
 If rail guns are the preferred alternative, the entire program to develop the Advanced Gun System was a waste of money (one is sometimes tempted to ask: so long as you’re setting fire to 20 odd billion semolians, how’s about chucking a couple of million my way?)

 Oh well.
 At least the ships sure looked like they meant business.